-So now, if you would like to, you can add more dates in your Timeline, in order to produce a list of your historical imagery.
-This way, you will be able to track any possible changes being made in your project's area, and access topological information which will surely make life easier for you through the design process.
+So now, if you would like to, you can add more dates to your Timeline, in order to produce a list of your historical imagery.
+This way, you will be able to track any possible changes being made in your project's area and access topological information which will surely make life easier for you through the design process.

 Next, a window asking whether you would like to continue with the zoom level you currently selected in Timeline or not should pop up.
 If you would like to use a different zoom level, you will be prompted to select the image quality matching your needs.

 The number of tiles that will cover the specified area will depend on the zoom level you are about to choose.